 As the Company's answer to the housing backlog in the economic sector in the area, PHES launched Wellford Residences-Mactan.
-WR-Mactan is a two-tower medium rise condominium project in one of the Company's prime and highly accessible properties in Mactan, Cebu.
-Located in Barangay Suba-Basbas in the City of Lapu-Lapu, the project will offer around 180 condominium units and is expected to generate for the Company approximately P541M in 2nd quarter is being pushed to 2021.
+WR-Mactan is a two-tower medium rise condominium project in one of the Company's prime and highly accessible properties in

+Mactan, Cebu.
+Located in Barangay Suba-Basbas in the City of Lapu-Lapu, the project will offer around 180 condominium units and is expected to generate for the Company approximately P541M in revenue.
+Construction of the condominium is being pushed to the 3rd quarter of 2021.